FihlaTV/john-travoltage/README.md

 John Travoltage
 =============
-"John Travoltage" is an educational simulation in HTML5, by <a href="https://phet.colorado.edu/" target="_blank">PhET Interactive Simulations</a>
+"John Travoltage" is an educational simulation in HTML5, by <a href="https://visar.co.za/" target="_blank">PhET Interactive Simulations</a>
-at the University of Colorado Boulder.
+At VISAR LABS
 For a description of this simulation, associated resources, and a link to the published version,
-<a href="https://phet.colorado.edu/en/simulation/john-travoltage" target="_blank">visit the simulation's web page</a>.
+<a href="https://visar.co.za/john-travoltage" target="_blank">visit the simulation's web page</a>.

 ### Try it!

-<a href="https://phet.colorado.edu/sims/html/john-travoltage/latest/john-travoltage_en.html" target="_blank">Click here to run "John Travoltage".</a>
+<a href="https://visar.co.za/john-travoltage/john-travoltage_en.html" target="_blank">Click here to run "John Travoltage".</a>

 <a href="https://phet.colorado.edu/sims/html/john-travoltage/latest/john-travoltage_en.html" target="_blank">
 <img src="https://raw.githubusercontent.com/phetsims/john-travoltage/master/assets/john-travoltage-screenshot.png" alt="Screenshot" style="width: 400px;"/>